 - Ponyo on the Cliff by the Sea (aka Ponyo), 2008

 - From Up on Poppy Hill, 2011 (scriptwriter only)

 - The Wind Rises (Kaze Tachinu), 2013

-- Creator Thumbprint: All of Hayao Miyazaki's films have at least one scene depicting characters at great heights or at the edge of a precipitious drop: most of his films also feature at least one fantastic flying machine.
+- Cool Plane: Most of his films also feature at least one fantastic flying machine.
 Many of his films feature flight as a prominent theme.

 - Creator Thumbprint: He has a distinctive style that is made up of many of the tropes listed here.